Full Studio Policies

 While I strongly encourage active parental involvement for all my students, I do not require it if the student is 10 or older.

 Every student progresses and learns differently.
 For me progress is defined as follows: learn something new in every lesson and at-home practice session.
 I focus on the process of learning, and I support and help each student on their own journey.
-Because of this, I expect each student to demonstrate commitment and a willingness to learn.

 Practice is part of this commitment.
 Private lessons offer the opportunity to learn the valuable skills of goal-setting and time-management in addition to playing the flute.
 Consistent, focused practice throughout the week is essential.
 Keep in mind that several small practice sessions are usually more effective than one long marathon practice each day.
 Also, QUALITY of practice is much more important than QUANTITY!